Black hair

 Black hair is the darkest and most common of all human hair colors globally, due to large populations with this trait.
-This hair type contains a much more dense quantity of eumelanin pigmentation in comparison to other hair colors, such as brown, blonde and red.
+This hair type contains a much more dense quantity of eumelanin pigmentation and no levels of pheomelanin in comparison to other hair colors, such as brown, blonde and red.
 In English, various types of black hair are sometimes described as soft-black, raven black, or jet-black.
 The range of skin colors associated with black hair is vast, ranging from the palest of light skin tones to dark skin.
 Black-haired humans can have dark or light eyes, but more commonly dark.

 Distribution

-Black hair is the most common in Asia and Africa.
-Though this characteristic can also be seen throughout Europe as well, it is considerably less common.
-It can be found in Celtic populations especially those from western parts of Ireland who were often referred to as "Black Irish" particularly in the United States.
-Black hair can come in a variety of textures, just as any hair color.
+Black hair is most commonly found in Asia and Africa.
+The characteristic can also be seen throughout Europe as well, though it is considerably less common.
+Black hair in Europe is concentrated highest in the Southern half of the continent, with Greece, Portugal, Cyprus, Turkey, Malta, Southern Italy, Spain and Albania alongside parts of Bulgaria and Romania being regions with the highest frequencies of the trait.
+Black hair is to a lesser extent present in Northern Europe, where it is most frequent in the British Isles and is especially prominent amongst people from Wales, Cornwall and parts of Ireland.
+The high occurrence of dark hair in these northern regions led to theories about admixture from the Mediterranean, most famously that of the "Black Irish" in Ireland, though modern genetic studies find little evidence of ancestry from southern Europe to support that theory.